chainer/chainermn/README.md

 ## Installation

 ChainerMN can be used for both inner-node (i.e., multiple GPUs inside a node) and inter-node settings.
-For inter-node settings, we highly recommend to use high speed interconnects such as InfiniBand.
+For inter-node settings, we highly recommend to use high-speed interconnects such as InfiniBand.

 In addition to Chainer, ChainerMN depends on the following software libraries: CUDA-Aware MPI, NVIDIA NCCL, and MPI4py.
 After setting them up, ChainerMN can be installed via PyPI: